Two postdoctoral research scholar positions at the University of California Santa Barbara

 The MOVE Laboratory (http://move.geog.ucsb.edu) at the Geography Department at UC Santa Barbara is hiring two postdoctoral research fellows.

-We seek a postdoctoral fellow with a background in geographic visualization and spatial cognition.
 The postdoc will be engaged in an NSF funded project entitled: “Visualizing Motion: A Framework for the Cartography of Movement”.
 The project aims to develop and evaluate cartographic theories and tools to understand how humans perceive movement patterns using different visualization forms.
 The postdoctoral fellow will work with Dr. Somayeh Dodge and her team to develop visualization methods and evaluate the usability of cartographic techniques for mapping movement patterns and the interaction between individuals in space and time.

 - Previous experience in cartographic mapping and analysis of movement data

 - Knowledge of experimental design for applied spatial cognition research.